 4. The Autism Awards Committee evaluates all nominations and selects winners for each category.

 A winner is not necessarily chosen from all categories.
-All winners will be notified no later than July 1, 2014, and will be recognized at the Autism Society’s 45th National Conference on Autism Spectrum Disorders at the Indiana Convention Center in Indianapolis, Indiana, on July 23-26, 2014.
+All winners will be notified no later than July 1, 2015, and will be recognized at the Autism Society’s 46th National Conference on Autism Spectrum Disorders at the Denver Convention Center in Denver, Colorado, on July 8-11, 2015.
 Winners of Autism Society Awards will receive a one-day complimentary registration for the day of the award presentation.
-Specify your award category and send to email@example.com or mail to:

 4340 East West Highway, Suite 350